-10.2 STRATEGIC BUYOUT PROGRAM RECORD KEEPING REQUIREMENTS

-10.2.1 Records Management: NCORR
+10.2 STRATEGIC BUYOUT PROGRAM RECORD KEEPING REQUIREMENTS 10.2.1 Records Management: NCORR

 In accordance with HUD regulations, as the administrator and recipient of CDBG-DR/CDBG-MIT funds, NCORR will follow the records retention rules as stated in 2 CFR § 200.333-200.337, which require financial records, supporting documents, statistical records and all other pertinent records be maintained for five (5) years after closeout of the grant between HUD and NCORR.
-NCORR will ensure that its established requirements are included in all of its cooperative agreements and contractor agreements for compliance with all HUD cross-cutting requirements outlined in Appendix II to Part 200, Title 2 -- Contract Provisions for Non-Federal Entity Contracts Under Federal Awards, including record keeping requirements.
+NCORR will ensure that its established requirements are included in all of its cooperative agreements and contractor agreements for compliance with all HUD cross-cutting requirements outlined in 2 CFR Part 200 Appendix II, including record keeping requirements.